bevyengine/bevy-website/content/learn/book/control-flow/messages.md

 Messages function based on _writing_ them in response to something happening and _reading_ them at a later point to perform some functionality.
 Let's work through an example to showcase how and why messages should be used in your application.
 To do this we'll be creating a very basic scoreboard update mechanic for a king-of-the-hill style gamemode.
-Before we jump into the code, lets assess our objectives for the scoreboard update:
+Before we jump into the code, let's assess our objectives for the scoreboard update:

 - Update each player's score based on if they control the hill.
 - End the game when a player's score reaches 500.